VVVICTORZHOU/pymeili_resource/README.md

 ```sh
 pip install {pacakge_names}
 ```
-Using `space` to seperate different packages' name.
+Using `space` to separate different packages' names.

 ### Installation
-Then, we can start to install pymeili package by using following command
+Then, we can start to install pymeili package by using the following command
 ```sh
 pip install pymeili
 ```
 Binary installers for the latest released version are available at the Python Package Index (PyPI), you can also visit the PyPI library: [pymeili in PyPI](https://pypi.org/project/pymeili/) to download the package file manually.

 ### Important
-Due to the font file and config file (source files as called) downloading requirement, you might encounter the errors raising if you have not deployed git environment yet.
-You have two choice to fix this problem
+Due to the font file and config file (source files as called) downloading requirement, you might encounter the errors if you have not deployed the git environment yet.
+You have three choices to fix this problem
-1. Deploy `git` environment in your PC, and using following command in you terminal
+1. Deploy `git` environment in your PC, and using the following command in your terminal
-   - First, go to the location of installed pymeili at your PC
+   - First, go to the location of installed pymeili on your PC
    ```sh
    cd C:/Username/path/to/your/pymeili/folder/
    ```